joonaspaakko/ScriptUI-Dialog-Builder-Joonas/README.md

 ## Browser support

-**Chrome.** _May work in other modern browsers, but the development has shifted to focus on Chrome so you probably shouldn't push your luck with Firefox either._ No mobile support.
+**Chrome.** _The development has shifted focus to Chrome so you probably shouldn't push your luck with Firefox either._ No mobile support.
 Try [the desktop app](https://github.com/joonaspaakko/ScriptUI-Dialog-Builder-Joonas/#desktop-applications) if you don't like to use Chrome.

 ## Source folder